 Working from home or remotely means that physical communication with your team or clients may be restricted.
 Although we have instant messaging software and emails at our fingertips, communicating via video or voice chat helps everyone understand one another.
 Setting a designated time to communicate is vital; it allows everyone a set time to ask questions, discuss what they need to and build relationships with one another.
 If you find that the time allocated is too long, and attendees are unproductive, reduce the time of the meeting to encourage less wasted time.

 While large meetings are necessary, introducing one to one calls with someone is a healthy way to stay connected.
 Large meetings are more impersonal, and may not work for everyone.
 Plus, it is always good to interact with your colleagues or manager via ‘richer’ forms of interaction such as Google Hangouts, Skype, Zoom or any other video calling service, as opposed to email, so you still feel as though you’re getting quality advice and a sense of social interaction.
+From a business end, we have written a complete guide to remote working for businesses and their employees, if you were looking for more information on this topic

 Preparing a checklist of the things you need to get done that day will help you visualise your progress, which is especially important when working on a deadline, or with multiple people that have tasks contributing to the completion of a larger project.
 You don’t need to go overboard with your list; Rome wasn’t built in a day and neither should your tasks.
 Select 2-3, maybe even 4, major tasks or projects that can realistically be completed within your working day and place them in a spot where you can easily see and reach it.
 Try to avoid putting your lists in a notebook for fear of forgetting.